Ernest Chausson

-Amédée-Ernest Chausson ([ʃosɔ̃]; 20 January 1855 – 10 June 1899) was a French Romantic composer who died just as his career was beginning to flourish.
+Amédée-Ernest Chausson ([ʃosɔ̃]; 20 January 1855 – 10 June 1899) was a French Romantic composer.

 Life

 Born in Paris into an affluent bourgeois family, Chausson was the sole surviving child of a building contractor who made his fortune assisting Baron Haussmann in the redevelopment of Paris in the 1850s.
 To please his father, Chausson studied law and was appointed a barrister for the Court of Appeals, but had little or no interest in the profession.
 He frequented the Paris salons, where he met celebrities such as Henri Fantin-Latour, Odilon Redon, and Vincent d'Indy.
 Before deciding on a musical career, he dabbled in writing and drawing.

 In 1879, at the age of 24, he began attending the composition classes of Jules Massenet at the Paris Conservatoire; Massenet came to regard him as "an exceptional person and a true artist".
 He had already composed some piano pieces and songs.
 Nevertheless, the earliest manuscripts that have been preserved are those corrected by Massenet.
 At the Conservatoire, Chausson also studied with César Franck, with whom he formed a close friendship that lasted until Franck's death in 1890.
 Chausson interrupted his studies in 1881 after a failed attempt to win the Prix de Rome.

 During 1882 and 1883, Chausson, who enjoyed travel, visited Bayreuth to hear the operas of Richard Wagner.
 On the first of these journeys, he went with d'Indy for the premiere of Wagner's Parsifal, and on the second trip he went with his new spouse, Jeanne Escudier (1862–1936), with whom he was to have five children.

 From 1886 until his death in 1899, Chausson was secretary of the Société Nationale de Musique.
-In his own home (22 Boulevard de Courcelles, near Parc Monceau), he received a great many eminent artists, including the composers Henri Duparc, Gabriel Fauré, Claude Debussy, and Isaac Albéniz; poet Stéphane Mallarmé; Russian novelist Ivan Turgenev; and Impressionist painter Claude Monet.
-Chausson also assembled an important collection of paintings.
+In his own home (22 Boulevard de Courcelles, near Parc Monceau), he received artists, including the composers Henri Duparc, Gabriel Fauré, Claude Debussy, and Isaac Albéniz; poet Stéphane Mallarmé; Russian novelist Ivan Turgenev; and Impressionist painter Claude Monet.
+Chausson also assembled a collection of paintings.